pan-Canadian LOINC Observation Code Database (pCLOCD) Terms of Use:

 There are three types of changes that can be made to pCLOCD codes.
 Each change type is identified appropriately in the “Current Release Change Type” attribute of the pCLOCD.
 Each changed code should be reviewed separately, they include:

-1. Change Major – this includes system (specimen) changes, methodology changes and property changes as well as changes and/or corrections to the Canadian Component Name.
+1. Change Major – this includes changes to Property, System (specimen), Scale, Method as well as changes and/or corrections to the Canadian Component Name.
 These changes may impact mapping decisions made previously and may change the intent and use of the code; they need to be reviewed carefully.

-2. Change Minor – this includes subtle corrections to the Canadian Component Name or changes to the LOINC class.
+2. Change Minor – this includes subtle corrections to the Class, Time or Canadian Component Name.
 These changes will have less of an impact on previously mapped tests, but should be reviewed nonetheless.
 They will not typically impact the intent of the code.

 3. Change Name – this includes changes to the LOINC component name which ultimately affects the Canadian Component name and the Canadian Name.
 These changes may impact mapping decisions made previously and may change the intent and use of the code; they need to be reviewed carefully.